ejpsoil/soildata-assimilation-guidance/README.md

 # EJPSoil Data assimilation and dissemination Guidance

-This repository has been set up as a colaborative space for working on a cookbook on guidance for Soil Data assimilation and dissemination.
+This repository has been set up as a collaborative space for working on a cookbook on guidance for Soil Data assimilation and dissemination.

-Documentation is maintained in the [docs](docs) folder as [markdown](https://en.wikipedia.org/wiki/Markdown) and is published at [an online location](https://ejpsoil.github.io/soildata-assimilation-guidance) at intervals using [MKdocs](https://www.mkdocs.org).
+Documentation is maintained in the [docs](docs) folder as [Markdown](https://en.wikipedia.org/wiki/Markdown) and is published at [an online location](https://ejpsoil.github.io/soildata-assimilation-guidance) at intervals using [MkDocs](https://www.mkdocs.org).

 In the [docker folder](docker) some docker compose files are kept for each of the cookbooks for which it is relevant.